whitecr0wz/whitecr0wz.github.io/_posts/posts/2020-05-23-Alignments-on-windows-registers.md

 # The concept

-In order to perform this technique practically, i will use as an example the application RM Downloader, which i made a post about [here](https://whitecr0wz.github.io/posts/RM-Downloader-SEH/).
+In order to perform this technique practically, i will use as an example the RM Downloader application, which i made a post about [here](https://whitecr0wz.github.io/posts/RM-Downloader-SEH/).